ericholscher/ericholscher.com/site/blog/2016/mar/15/dont-use-markdown-for-technical-docs.rst

 Why You Shouldn't Use "Markdown" for Documentation
 ==================================================

-`"Markdown"`_ is the most commonly used markup language on the internet.
+`"Markdown"`_ is the most commonly used lightweight markup language on the internet.
 It is great for a subset of tasks, mainly blog posts and commenting.
 However,